Cycling on the Sandstone Route | Info about the cycle tour in Münsterland

 A tour with incomparable scenery

-Sandstone - the gold of Münsterland
+Sandstone: the gold of the Münsterland

-On your tour through the Baumberge you will get to know over 200 large and small buildings made of the light-coloured Baumberg sandstone .
-For example, Hülshoff Castle in Havixbeck, where the famous Westphalian poet Annette von Droste-Hülshoff was born in 1797.
-The quarries still in operation today and above all the Baumberg Sandstone Museum in Havixbeck are also worth a visit.
-The centre of Nottuln with its old and well-kept houses around the stately church is beautiful.
-You will also pass the Longinusturm: a lookout tower with a spectacular view of the Baumberge.
+The quarries that are still in operation today and, above all, the Baumberger Sandsteinmuseum in Havixbeck are also worth a visit.
+The town centre of Nottuln is beautiful with its old, well-kept houses around the stately church.
+You will also pass the Longinusturm: a lookout tower with spectacular views of the Baumberge mountains.

 Places of interest along the Sandstone Route